A Priori Estimates for Two-Dimensional Water Waves with Angled Crests: Controlling G theta of Eb

 Now $\f{\AAt}{\AA}$ is real and $\HH$ is purely imaginary, so $\abs{ \partial_\aa \f{\AAt}{\AA} }\le\abs{ (I-\HH) \partial_\aa \f{\AAt}{\AA} }$.
 Taking absolute value on both sides, we have

 We can easily control the $L^2$ norm of the second and third terms.
-By the $L^2$ boundedness of $\HH$ and H\"older for the second term and estimate \eqref{eq:228} for the third term, and since $i \AA \bar{Z}_{,\aa} = -(\bar{Z}_{tt} - i)$,
+By the $L^2$ boundedness of $\HH$ and H\"older's inequality for the second term and estimate \eqref{eq:228} for the third term, and since $i \AA \bar{Z}_{,\aa} = -(\bar{Z}_{tt} - i)$,

 We can now focus on controlling